-VEHICLE COLLECTION AND DISTRIBUTION - BEST PRACTICE
+VEHICLE AND PARTS COLLECTION, DELIVERY AND DISTRIBUTION - BEST PRACTICE

-Consistent with Government guidelines, on vehicle recovery and collection, it is recommended that FLA members and their agents:
+Consistent with Government guidelines, on vehicle and parts delivery and collection, it is recommended that businesses and their agents:

-- take a risk-based approach based on the level of human contact associated with the type of collection or recovery, and - seek the use of alternative vehicle storage arrangements where possible.
+- take a risk-based approach based on the level of human contact associated with the type of collection or delivery, and - seek the use of alternative vehicle storage arrangements where possible.

-The following recommends specific guidance members and agents should consider in vehicle collection and recovery.
+The following recommends specific guidance businesses and agents should consider in vehicle and parts collection, distribution and delivery.